rantsandruse/lstm_attention_tf/README.md

-This is an extension of the previous project (lstm_word2vec)
+This is an extension of the previous project (lstm_word2vec).
+Now we have a tensorflow implementation of LSTM for the purpose of sentiment analysis, with the option of adding an attention layer.

-In this project, I reused the I/O function and data prep functions from lstm_word2vec:
+In this project, I reused the I/O function and data prep functions from lstm_word2vec.

 The major improvements are:
-1. Migration code from keras to TF.
+1. Migration of code from keras to TF.
 2. Added an optional attention layer plus visualization.
-3. Added batch generator class that can be easily used for different datasets.
+3. Added a batch generator class that can be easily used for different datasets.

 The main_lstm.ipynb show cases how to leverage existing functions to train your own LSTM + attention layer model.